Prime Editing Unlocks a Universal Strategy for Restoring Lost Proteins

 Background

-Acne vulgaris is a chronically recurring, self-limiting inflammatory condition of the pilosebaceous unit.
+Acne vulgaris is a chronically recurring and self-limiting inflammatory condition of the pilosebaceous unit.
 Cutibacterium acnes causes acne vulgaris to appear throughout adolescence when dehydroepiandrosterone is naturally circulating in the blood.
+Mostly on the face, but sometimes on the forearms and trunk, it is a very common skin ailment that can cause both aggressive and non-inflammatory blisters.

 Epidemiology

-Adolescence is when acne may first emerge, and it can last into the early 30s.
-Males are more likely than females to develop acne.
-Populations in urban areas are much more influenced than those in rural areas.
-20 percent of those who have been impacted experience extreme acne that leaves scars.
+Adolescence is when acne may first emerge and it can last into the early 30s.
+Twenty percent of those who have been impacted experience extreme acne that leaves scars.

 It appears that certain races are more impacted than others.
-Extreme acne is much more frequent in Asians and Africans, whereas moderate acne is more prevalent in white people.
-People with a darker complexion, in general, also tend to acquire hyperpigmentation.
-Neonates can also get acne, although it typically goes away on its own.
+Extreme acne is much more frequent in Asians and Africans whereas moderate acne is more prevalent in white people.
+People with a darker complexion also tend to acquire hyperpigmentation.
+Neonates can also get acne where although it typically goes away on its own.

 Anatomy